CMJ-HTW/.github/profile/README.md

 Welcome to the **Computer Museum Junior** study group repository!

-**Our purpose is to link these worlds, turning differences into opportunities for learning, creation, and progress.**

 This repository is where we document our software and systems, collaborate on asset management, and share information about our team and mission.
 Check out our projects below, and join us on our journey to make tech history accessible, educational, and fun! 🎉

 ---